-Kristian Thorbjornsen: Actually at the start when we entered circuit breaker, I told Justine we were pretty much screwed.
+Kristian Thorbjornsen: Actually at the start when we entered circuit breaker, I told Justin we were pretty much screwed.
 What’s gonna happen in the next couple of months.
 So he said, let’s use the time to think, realign, readjust, and restrategize.
 And we came up with a lot of ideas.
 Quite a number we’re not in our business.
-We’re not called to our business so to speak.
+Were not core to our business so to speak.

 Kristian Thorbjornsen: So, I told him, okay, I appreciate the ideas that are coming in, but I think we gotta stick to our core business, which is sports.
 Because we need to figure out how and where are the gaps.
 And sure enough, during circuit breaker there were windows of opportunity.

 Kristian Thorbjornsen: For example, home gym equipment sales rocketed.
 We’re talking about 3/4 increase.
 Not big stuff.
 Of course not full on gym equipment, but things like exercise balls, yoga mats, skipping ropes.
 Small stuff doesn’t amount to a lot in terms of revenue, but at least volume wise, we see movement.

 Kristian Thorbjornsen: And then you know now that everybody’s stuck at home, then this is the direction.
 And all along, actually our business has been catering to team sports.
 So it gave us an opportunity to move slightly towards the individuals.